-Students are required to maintain satisfactory progress as they move through their training program.
+Students are required to maintain satisfactory progress as they move through their training course.
 Satisfactory progress means that students must master competencies in no more than one and one-half times the standard completion time.
-Satisfactory progress is represented as 67% or greater.
 Students who fail to maintain satisfactory progress will be required to meet with a student advisor to develop a plan to correct the situation.
 Ongoing failure to maintain satisfactory progress may result in disciplinary action.